sungsoo/sungsoo.github.io/_posts/2017-02-24-how-to-prepare-and-deliver-a-great-ted-talk.md

-# How to Prepare and Deliver a great TED talk
+# How to Prepare and Deliver a Great TED talk

 How to Prepare and Deliver a great TED talk.